FitnessKeeper/DEPRECATED-terraform-aurora/README.md

 - Stuff this module does

-- we encrypt everthing and make a kms id for you
+- we encrypt everything and make a kms id for you
-- future enhancment to make kms_key_id optional, so if you do pass it it'll use it, and if you don't it'll create the kms key id for you
+- future enhancement to make kms_key_id optional, so if you do pass it it'll use it, and if you don't it'll create the kms key id for you

 ----------------------
 #### Required